fermentationist/chat-console/README.md

 - **save** - Save the current chat log to text file.
 You will be prompted for a filename and location.
 - **load** - Load chat log from file and display it in the console.
 You will be prompted for a filename and location.
 - **clear** - Clear the console.
+- **unsay** - Remove the last user message and chatbot response from the chatbot conversation.
+Each time you interact with the chatbot, all of your previous interactions for that session are sent along with the current message.
+The chatbot has no memory of the conversation otherwise, and it uses this message log for context.
+If you use `unsay` to undo one or more messages/responses, the chatbot will no longer have any "memory" of the "unsaid" correspondence.
+(Note that this command does not remove the message from the user's local chat log.)
 - **help** - Display the help message.

 ---